What is Brown-Vialetto-Van Laere syndrome?

 Is there treatment?

-is no certain effective treatment for Brown-Vialetto-Van Laere; however, as of 2011 there have been reports of stabilization or reversal of degeneration with the use of a new B2 Protocol
+is no certain effective treatment for Brown-Vialetto-Van Laere; however, there have been reports of stabilization or reversal of degeneration with the use of a new B2 Protocol

-some case reports, steroids and intravenous immunoglobulins (IVIg) have
+some past case reports which are less promising, steroids and intravenous immunoglobulins (IVIg) have

 been tried with little success, typically short periods of

 symptomatic treatment such as tracheostomy, assisted ventilation, and